Search Menu

 Learning how to moderate the force of a bite is very important for all dogs.
 There may come a time when they’re in pain or fearful, and they put their mouth on you or someone else.
 But if they’ve learned bite inhibition, they understand that they shouldn’t bite down hard.
 Puppies naturally nip at each other while playing.
 If they bite too hard on their mother or littermate, the other dog will likely make a loud yelp sound, warning the puppy, “Hey, that hurt!”

 Depending on the dog, you can teach this, as well, by making a high-pitched “ow!” sound if they bite you.
 Beware though, because, for some puppies, this actually gets them even more worked up and likely to bite.
-In this case, it is better to turn quietly around, walk away, or gently put the pup into their crate for a few minutes to calm down.
+In this case, it is better to turn quietly around, walk away, or gently put the puppy into their crate for a few minutes to calm down.
 If they do back off, be sure to reward your dog with a treat and some verbal praise.

 It’s a good idea to keep a puppy chew toy at hand at all times, so you can anticipate biting behavior and substitute the toy for your hand or furniture.
-Doing so will let pups know what is OK to bite or chew.
+Doing so will let puppies know what is OK to bite or chew.
 If they start nibbling at your fingers or toes while you’re playing, offer a toy instead.

 Again, if they continue to nip, stop the play session immediately.
 If you’ve been training your puppy to sit, you might also redirect them by asking them to sit and rewarding with a toy.

-Prevent the pounce
+Prevent the Pounce

 If your puppy is pouncing on your legs or feet as you walk, a common playful puppy behavior, Santo recommends holding a high-value treat next to your leg as you walk, to help the puppy learn to walk nicely alongside you.
 This same tactic is used when teaching a puppy to walk on a leash.

-Put them in a time-out
+Put Them in a Time-Out

 Gently put your puppy in their crate to give them a chance to calm down and prevent them from biting.
 It’s very important to make sure that they don’t learn to associate the crate with punishment, so be calm.
-Once the pup calms down, you can let them out.
+Once the puppy calms down, you can let them out.

-When the puppy keeps biting, even after you substitute a toy several times, he may just need to burn up some physical or mental energy.
+When the puppy keeps biting, even after you substitute a toy several times, they may just need to burn up some physical or mental energy.
 Take them in the yard and watch them run around.

 We sometimes forget that when our puppy is calm and quiet, we should reinforce that with a “good dog” or a piece of kibble or a pat.
 You’ll help them learn what behaviors you’re looking for through positive reinforcement.

-Enroll in a puppy class
+Enroll in a Puppy Class

 Don’t miss crucial information when it comes to raising your puppy.
 Get personalized training, nutritional, veterinary, and everyday advice sent straight to your inbox.
 Subscribe to Pupdate, a weekly email newsletter with customized content based on your puppy’s breed and age.